If you love fall and the flavor of pumpkin, you’ll flip over this Pumpkin pancake recipe.

 They have protein to keep you full and a delicious pumpkin flavor that pairs well with butter and maple syrup.

-Try serving them with warm applesauce.
+Try serving them with warm applesauce or drizzling this pumpkin spice syrup over them.

 Pumpkin Pancakes Recipe